dburian/transformer_document_embedding/notes/longformer.md

   locations powerful, so the resulting output can be used to asses the whole input.
 To give the model more flexibility different matricies $Q_g, K_g$ and
   $V_g$ are used for the global attention.
-These are initialized to the normal, pretrained matricies when transfering from transformer with dense attention.
+These are initialized to the normal, pretrained matricies when transferring from transformer with dense attention.

 We can think about the following images as visualizations of the $QK^T$ matrix -- green cells are non-zero, white cells are zero.